 PC Gaming is More Versatile

 Besides the Nintendo Switch, most gaming consoles require you to play from home on your couch.
-This might work for you if you only want to play games at the end of the day or on weekends, but some people need to be able to play their games whenever and from wherever they want.
+This might work for you if you only want to play games at the end of the day or on weekends, but some people need to be able to play their games whenever and wherever they want.

 Another thing with consoles is that you don’t have to spend hours and hours studying different specs and components before you buy one.
-You pick the package that you want and you’re good to go.
+You pick the package you want and y, you’re good to go.
 So if you don’t want to get a headache looking at different machines, consoles are the way forward.